 Collect equal parts of nitrogen-rich green materials (like food scraps) and carbon-rich brown materials (such as straw or dried leaves) to start composting.
 Layer them alternately as you erect your heap, maintain moisture like a damp sponge, and turn the compost pile weekly for faster decomposition in your composting bin.

-Composting is a simple and eco-friendly way to transform kitchen scraps and yard waste into nutrient-rich soil for outdoor space.
+Although there are many ways to create, grow, and cultivate a home garden, composting is one of the simplest.
+The practice is an eco-friendly way to transform kitchen scraps and yard waste into nutrient-rich soil for outdoor and indoor green spaces.
 If you’re curious about compost but need to know what it is or how to get started practically at home, this article is for you.

 I wrote this guide to help fellow backyard gardeners understand the benefits of composting, how to start a compost pile and choose the best compost for your flourishing vegetable garden.
 So, keep reading and discover all there is to know about composting.